tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![sharpe_ratio_formula.png](Images/sharpe_ratio_formula.PNG)

-Open the unsolved Jupyter notebook and live code on how to calculate and plot sharpe ratios.
+Open the unsolved Jupyter notebook and live code on how to calculate and plot Sharpe ratios.
 Explain the following as part of the demo:

-* To calculate sharpe rations in this demo, we will use data from two files with stock data from diverse technology companies.
+* To calculate Sharpe ratios in this demo, we will use data from two files with stock data from diverse technology companies.

 * After loading the data, we calculate daily returns and concatenate the resulting DataFrames using a `join` operation to compare prices on the same dates.